Hattie McDaniel: Reception and 1939 Academy Awards

-Final works
+Additional work

 In the Warner Bros. film In This Our Life (1942), starring Bette Davis and directed by John Huston, McDaniel once again played a domestic, but one who confronts racial issues when her son, a law student, is wrongly accused of manslaughter.
+It may have been "one of the most significant black female roles of the era".
 McDaniel was in the same studio's Thank Your Lucky Stars (1943), with Humphrey Bogart and Bette Davis.
 In its review of the film, Time wrote that McDaniel was comic relief in an otherwise "grim study", writing, "Hattie McDaniel, whose bubbling, blaring good humor more than redeems the roaring bad taste of a Harlem number called Ice Cold Katie".
-McDaniel continued to play maids during the war years for Warners in The Male Animal (1942) and United Artists' Since You Went Away (1944), but her feistiness was toned down to reflect the era's somber news.
-She also appeared as a maid in Janie (1944) and played the role of "Aunt Tempy", a maid in Song of the South (1946) for Disney.
+McDaniel continued to play maids during the war years for Warners in The Male Animal (1942) and United Artists' Since You Went Away (1944).
+She did not use "old-style black Hollywood dialect", and wore a stylish coat and hat, but the film's message was that "black Americans really still preferred to work for white people in menial capacities even if it meant earning a significantly smaller salary and giving up a large amount of independence."
+She also appeared as a maid in Janie (1944) and played the role of "Aunt Tempe", a maid in Song of the South (1946) for Disney.

 She made her last film appearances in Mickey (1948) and Family Honeymoon (1949), where that same year, she appeared on the live CBS television program The Ed Wynn Show.
 She remained active on radio and television in her final years, becoming the first black actor to star in her own radio show with the comedy series Beulah.
 She also starred in the television version of the show, replacing Ethel Waters after the first season.
 (Waters had apparently expressed concerns over stereotypes in the role.)
-Beulah was a hit, however, and earned McDaniel $2,000 per week; however, the show was controversial.
+Beulah was a hit, and earned McDaniel $2,000 per week (equal to $ today), however, the show was controversial.
 In 1951, the United States Army ceased broadcasting Beulah in Asia because troops complained that the show perpetuated negative stereotypes of black men as shiftless and lazy and interfered with the ability of black troops to perform their mission.
-After filming a handful of episodes, however, McDaniel learned she had breast cancer.
-By the spring of 1952, she was too ill to work and was replaced by Louise Beavers.
+In the late 1940s, her health declined.
+McDaniel learned she had breast cancer.
+Too ill to work, she was replaced by Louise Beavers.